Gone With The....

 ★★★★★

 I absolutely loved Debugging The Uncanny Valley!
 It completely changed my perspective on Uncanny Valley.
-At first I wasn't sure about Digital Human Design, but by chapter 3 I was completely hooked.
-The way the author explains Uncanny Valley is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Human-Computer Interaction.
-What I appreciated most was how the book made Robotics feel so accessible.
+At first I wasn't sure about Creepy Realism, but by chapter 3 I was completely hooked.
+The way the author explains Creepy Realism is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Digital Humans.
+What I appreciated most was how the book made Digital Human Design feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 Ocean Dax